IronstoneInnovation/scratchpost/README.md

 }
 ```

-Note that an empty string value will not be accepted and status 400 is returned.
+Note that an empty string value will not be accepted and status 400 will be returned.

 If successful, http status 200 is returned.